France hands Telegram CEO Pavel Durov preliminary charges – DW – 08/28/2024

 Authorities have barred him from leaving France pending further investigation.
 Durov is both a Russian and French citizen.

+Durov transferred to court for questioning after being released from police custody

-Durov was arrested on Saturday after arriving at a Paris airport and taken into custody.
-He was released from police custody and transferred to a court earlier Wednesday.
+Durov's charges came after he was released from police custody and transferred to a court for more questioning earlier Wednesday.

+Placing Durov under formal investigation does not imply guilt or necessarily lead to trial.

 Durov placed under formal investigation